 Why Does Medicaid Provide Free Tablet Devices?

-Medicaid offers free tablets as a part of their benefits package in some states to increase access to healthcare and improve overall health outcomes for their beneficiaries.
-The goal is to provide users with a convenient & accessible tool to manage their health and communicate with their healthcare providers.
+Certain state Medicaid programs have integrated free tablets into their benefits package in an attempt to promote equitable access to healthcare services and enhance the overall health outcomes of their beneficiaries.
+The objective of this initiative is to furnish eligible users with a practical and readily accessible tool that can be utilized to effectively manage their health and facilitate communication with their healthcare providers.

 Additionally, the provision of free tablets can also help reduce healthcare costs in the long run by enabling earlier detection and management of health issues, reducing the need for expensive in-person visits, and improving the overall efficiency of the healthcare system.